If you’ve been in the church for very long you’ve probably heard, “All sins are the same!” Yes, there are some ways they’re equal:

 - Personal sin—This is the most common type of sin.
 We commit this type of sin every day.

-2. There are differences between sins.
+2. There are Differences

-Some sins merit worse punishments than others:
+Some merit worse punishments than others:

 - Matthew 11:22-24—But I say to you, it will be more tolerable for Tyre and Sidon in the day of judgment than for you.
 And you, Capernaum, who are exalted to heaven, will be brought down to Hades; for if the mighty works which were done in you had been done in Sodom, it would have remained until this day.
 But I say to you that it shall be more tolerable for the land of Sodom in the day of judgment than for you.”